 (Photo by Nicholas T: www.flickr.com/photos/nicholas_t/11660023586)

-One of the most essential types of natural habitats we have is the riparianRiparian areas The land alongside a creek, river, pond, or other body of water forest, which affects the health of the adjacent stream and benefits our climate.
+One of the most essential types of natural habitats we have is the riparianRiparian areas The land alongside a stream, creek, river, or floodplain forest, which affects the health of the adjacent stream and benefits our climate.
 A riparian forest is the community of trees, shrubs, and understoryUnderstory The area under and around trees plants adjacent to a stream or body of water.
 The plants closest to the stream are adapted to moist soil conditions and those species a bit further away tolerate a middle ground between wet and dry conditions.
 They comprise various zones, as shown in this graphic.

 Riparian forests provide important pathways for wildlife to move through the landscape and to higher, cooler areas.
 Trees and other vegetation along streams, and elsewhere, are key to storing carbon and keeping air and stream temperatures lower, which we will need more and more as the global climate warms.
 Have you ever gone into the forest on a hot day and noticed how it’s 20 degrees cooler?
 If so, you’ll appreciate how invaluable are the shade and moisture retention that our forests provide.
 We also need trees and shrubs to capture and store rainwater that is hitting us in higher volumes during increasingly intense winter and spring storms.
 (Remember the “atmospheric riversAtmospheric rivers A band of clouds that moves through the atmosphere capable of carrying and dropping massive amounts of rain” we experienced this fall?)
 The more we collectively preserve and plant such vegetation, the more benefits we’ll see.
 Here are 5 tips for creating and maintaining a healthy riparian forest and a healthy stream: